- ‘Permanent’ corona measures

 The more or less permanent anti corona measures in the Netherlands are:

 – wash your hands often, 20 seconds per time.

 – keep a distance of at least 1,5 meters to all people that do not belong to your household.

 – sneeze/cough in your elbow and wash your hands afterward.

 – stay at home if you are feeling flu-ish.
 Your relatives should also stay at home if you have a fever.

 – wear a face mask in public transport;

 – work from home if you can, and go to the office if you must.

 Other corona measures differ per the phase of the disease and per region.
 You will find a complete overview of the current measures on the website of the National Institute for Public Health and the Environment (RIVM) or on www.government.nl.

-The Dutch borders are open for travellers from EU and Schengen area countries and, with residence permit or approval letter, travellers from non EU countries.
-However, if you travel from a high risk area you and your possible relatives aged 12 and above will need to show proof of vaccination, proof of recovery or a negative test result upon arrival in the Netherlands, The Dutch government provides information on the requirements for this test.
+The Dutch borders are open for travellers from EU and Schengen area countries and, with a residence permit or approval letter, travellers from non–EU countries.
+However, if you travel from a high-risk area you and your possible relatives aged 12 and above will need to show proof of vaccination, proof of recovery or a negative test result upon arrival in the Netherlands, The Dutch government provides information on the requirements for this test.
 If you are travelling by air you must fill in a health declaration (only when aged 13 or above) and carry it with you.